|Guide||♦||316 Triplogs||12 Topics|

-Originally known as Interior Valley and was once noted for its continually flowing springs.
-A disastrous fire in 1876 destroyed its splendid stand of Engelmann spuce, with the probable result that the springs are now intermittent.
+Known initially as Interior Valley and was once noted for its continually flowing springs.
+A disastrous fire in 1876 destroyed its splendid stand of Engelmann spruce, with the probable result that the springs are now intermittent.

-This is Probably one of the prettiest hikes in the Flagstaff Area.
+Inner Basin is probably one of the prettiest hikes in the Flagstaff Area.
 It starts in Locket Meadow and ends up in the Inner Basin.
-This is the only place in Arizona you will be completely surrounded by mountains.
-It really feels like a 'Little Colorado.'
+It feels like a 'Little Colorado.'

 The Inner Basin is the middle of the crater of San Francisco Mtn, Arizona's only Stratovolcano.
-Surrounding you is Arizona's 6 highest points, and 4 highest mountains.
-As you enter the Inner Basin, from right to left you have Rees Peak (11,474 feet), Aubineau Peak(11,878 feet), Humphreys Peak(12,633 feet), Agassiz Peak (12,356 feet), Fremont Peak, (11,969 feet) and Doyle Peak (11,460 feet).
-Rees Peak and Aubineau peak are not real Peaks, just named high points on Humphreys ridge.
-This is the only place in Arizona that mountains higher then 11,000 feet completely surround you.
+Surrounding you is Arizona's six highest points and four highest mountains.
+As you enter the Inner Basin, from right to left, you have Rees Peak (11,474 feet), Abineau Peak(11,878 feet), Humphreys Peak(12,633 feet), Agassiz Peak (12,356 feet), Fremont Peak (11,969 feet), and Doyle Peak (11,460 feet).
+Rees Peak and Abineau Peak are not real peaks, just named high points on Humphreys ridge.
+Inner Basin is the only place in Arizona that mountains higher than 11,000 feet surround you.

 The trail you are on is an old forest service road.
 Only certain vehicles are allowed up this road.
 Horses and Bikes are allowed.

 The hike in is a steady but easy climb the whole way.
-Thick forests surround you.
-The forest is a mix of firtrees and aspens.
-The ground is covered in ferns and grass.
+Thick forests surround you, covered in ferns and grass.
+Trees are a mix of fir and aspens.
 There is not one place you can see where you're going.
 There are no views until you reach the Inner Basin.
 If you hike when there is snowmelt, the spring is running, which adds to the beauty.
-In the fall the aspens are changing colors which makes for a photographers paradise.
+In the fall, the aspens are changing colors, which make for a photographers paradise.

-Camping is not allowed in the Inner Basin - May 20 2002 StevenCoconino FS Reports
+Camping is not allowed in the Inner Basin.

 The San Francisco Peaks are actually the remains of an extinct volcano.
 Millions of years ago this great mountain was shattered by an explosion similar to the one that devastated Washington's Mt.
 Saint Helens in 1980.
 Inside the now quiet caldera a lush alpine environment has blurred evidence of that cataclysmic event.